-How Raman Spectroscopy Works & How We Save You Time & Money
+How Raman Spectrometers Work & How We Save You Time & Money

-Despite the diversity in methods, the Excedr lease program is able to source all instrument types and can accommodate any brand preferences your end-user might have.
-Request an estimate today and see how leasing can discount your SERS price.
+Excedr’s lease program can source all instrument types and accommodate any brand preferences you may have.
+Request a Raman spectrometer estimate today and see how leasing can significantly decrease your instrument’s upfront price.

 All equipment brands/models are available

 The Advantages of Excedr’s Raman Spectrometer Leasing Program:

 - Eliminates the upfront cost of purchasing equipment by spreading its cost over time